MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree.md

 	- Why is it needed?
 	- Who is it being build for?
 - It drives alignment between the team to reach the same final goal.
-- PRD is never done and continuously updated as decisions are made and new information becomes available.
+- PRD is never done, it is continuously updated as decisions are made and new information becomes available.
 - PRD components:
 	- Frame the problem
 	- Outline the goals
 	- Success Metrics
 	- Describes the requirements
 	- Assumptions
-	- Other options considered
 	- Out of scope
 	- UI Mocks
 	- Risks and Mitigations